mozilla/fx-private-relay/README.md

 #### Recommended: Enable Firefox Accounts authentication
-To enable Firefox Accounts authentication on your local server, you can use the "private-relay (local)" OAuth app on oauth-stable.dev.lcip.org.
+To enable Firefox Accounts authentication on your local server, you can use the "Firefox Private Relay local dev" OAuth app on accounts.stage.mozaws.net.

 To do so: